 The curriculum is led and overseen by the computing lead.
 As computing lead, a regular programme of monitoring, evaluation and review and the celebration of good practice will contribute to the ongoing commitment to evolve and improve further.

 We will have:

-- A clear and effective scheme of work delivered, through the use of ELIM scheme of work, that provides coverage in line with the National Curriculum.
-The use of Espresso coding platform will be used to support teaching of coding.
+- A clear and effective scheme of work delivered, through the use of KAPOW scheme of work, that provides coverage in line with the National Curriculum.
+The use of Scratch, Sonic Pi, turtle and Micro:Bit coding platforms/applications will be used to support the teaching of coding.

 - Teaching and learning will facilitate progression across all key stages within the strands of digital literacy, information technology and computer science.

 - Access to resources which aid in the acquisition of skills and knowledge.

 - Children will have increasing access to the hardware (computers, tablets, programmable equipment) and software that they need to develop knowledge and skills of digital systems and their applications

 - Children will have the opportunity to explore and respond to key online safety issues such as digital communication, cyber-bullying, online safety, security, extremism, plagiarism and social media.